Rhymlore/htcondor-web/_news/Paradyn-Condor_Week.md

 layout: news
 ---

-Presentations that were given can be  <a href="CondorWeek2004/presentations.html"> found online</a>.
-There are also <a href="CondorWeek2004/pictures/">a few pictures available</a>.
+Presentations that were given can be  [ found online] (Archived Url: 'CondorWeek2004/presentations.html').
+There are also [a few pictures available] (Archived Url: 'CondorWeek2004/pictures/').